uvatoc/uvatoc.github.io/src/content/week1.md

 [Chapter 0: Introduction](https://introtcs.org/public/lec_01_introduction.html) [[PDF](https://files.boazbarak.org/introtcs/lec_01_introduction.pdf)]
 [Chapter 1: Mathematical Background](https://introtcs.org/public/lec_00_1_math_background.html) [[PDF](https://files.boazbarak.org/introtcs/lec_00_1_math_background.pdf)] (you can skip 1.4.8 and 1.4.9 on _Asymptotics and Big-O Notation_ for now; we will go into more depth on this later in the course)

-There is one additional reading for Week 1:
+There is one additional reading for Week 1 (which you should have already done before submitting the registration survey):

 <blockquote>

 Jeremy Kun, [_Habits of highly mathematical people_](https://medium.com/@jeremyjkun/habits-of-highly-mathematical-people-b719df12d15e) (blog post on Medium, July 2016).
 </blockquote>

-(The second lecture segment talk refers to a survey students in past semesters took in reponse to this reading.
-You will not need to do the survey, but should read the essay to understand what is was about, and to get a valuable perspective on the goals of this class and mathematically-inclined classes in general.)

 # Videos